New York, NY skyline

 Frequently Asked Questions

-What is the crime rate in New York?
+What is the crime rate in New York, NY?

 What are the safest neighborhoods in New York?

-The safest neighborhoods in New York based on crime data include Randalls and Wards Island, Governors Island, Hudson Square / West SoHo, Upper East Side, and NoHo.
-These areas have the lowest crime indices in the city.
+Based on 2026 crime data, the safest neighborhoods in New York are Randalls and Wards Island, Governors Island, Hudson Square / West SoHo, Upper East Side, and NoHo.
+These areas have significantly lower crime rates than the city average and are popular choices for families, professionals, and anyone prioritizing safety.

 How does New York crime compare to the national average?